ComputationalScienceLaboratory/ODE-Test-Problems/docs/contrib.md

 ## Adding presets

+Within a problem package, there should be a subpackage named `+presets`.
+This contains subclasses of `<Name>Problem` that specify the timespan, initial conditions, and parameters.
+Typically, only the constructor needs to be implemented in a preset class.

-In the `+presets` subfolder add the `Canonical.m` preset and set up the specific initial condition and time span for this preset:
+In our example, we add the `Canonical.m` preset inside the  `+presets` subfolder:

 ```Matlab